 The Foundation maintains cash balances at financial institutions located in California.
 Certain accounts at each institution are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-At times during the years ended December 31, 2016 and 2015, the Foundation held cash in excess of federally insured limits at Heritage Oaks Bank; however, the Foundation has an agreement with Heritage Oaks Bank to collateralize and therefore guarantee all deposits in excess of \$250,000 for the Foundation.
+At times during the years ended December 31, 2017 and 2016, the Foundation held cash in excess of federally insured limits at Pacific Premier Bank; however, the Foundation has an agreement with Pacific Premier Bank (formerly Heritage Oaks Bank) to collateralize and therefore guarantee all deposits in excess of \$250,000 for the Foundation up to a certain limit.

-The Foundation invests in various types of cash equivalents, such as CDs, marketable securities and money market funds.
+The Foundation invests in various types of cash equivalents, such as marketable securities and money market funds.
 The Foundation has established guidelines relative to diversification and maturities that target certain safety and liquidity risk levels.
 These guidelines are periodically reviewed and modified.